Keyfactor/hashicorp-vault-secretsengine/README.md

 ### Build the Keyfactor config file

+*Note: The current version of this plugin stores configuration in a text file.
+Future plans include moving the configuration to the built in Vault configuration store*

 The Keyfactor plugin requires a configuration file to be built to store the parameters for the connection to Keyfactor.
 This file is in a standard JSON format on the Hashicorp server.
 The file can be stored anywhere, but is typically in a location such as: `/usr/bin/keyfactor/config.json`

 Based on the values below, create the config file and save it into a location on the Vault server.